 IND3(TM): Accessibility of new housing, employment and retail schemes by public transport

 4.2 Indicator not currently being applied.
-Indicator will be monitored in future AMR's and potentially developed further as part of work on the emerging Local Plan.
+Accessibility standards are currently being reviewed as part of work on the emerging Local Plan and will be monitored in future AMR's.

 IND4(TM): Modal split between different modes of transport.